nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Task Manger` and the **Actor** is the `user`, unless specified otherwise)

 #### Use case: Create new task
-Use case ID: UC01 Create new task
+Use case ID: UC01 Create new task<br />
-Actor: User
+Actor: User<br />
-Precondition: User has opened the application
+Precondition: User has opened the application<br />

 **MSS**

 1. User enters command to create new task and details of the task.
 2. System creates new task.
-3. System displays the details of the new task created.
+3. System displays the details of the new task created.<br />
 Use case ends.

 **Extensions**

 1a.
 User inputs a start and end time for the task.

-> System verifies if there are any clashes with the time slot chosen.
+> 1a.
+System verifies if there are any clashes with the time slot chosen.

 > 1a1.
-There is a clash
+There is a clash<br />
-  System shows error to the user.
+  1a11.
+System shows error to the user.<br />
   Resume at step 1.

 > 1a2.
-There is no clash
+There is no clash<br />
   Resume at step 2.

 #### Use case: Delete a task
-Use case ID: UC02 Delete task
+Use case ID: UC02 Delete task<br />
-Actor: User
+Actor: User<br />
-Precondition: User has opened the application and a list of tasks is being displayed
+Precondition: User has opened the application and a list of tasks is being displayed<br />

 **MSS**

 1. User requests to delete a specific task in the list.
-2. System deletes the task.
+2. System deletes the task.<br />
 Use case ends.

 **Extensions**

 1a.
 The given index is invalid

 > 1a1.
-System shows an error message
+System shows an error message<br />
   Use case resumes at step 1

 #### Use case: Update a task
-Use case ID: UC03 Update a task
+Use case ID: UC03 Update a task<br />
-Actor: User
+Actor: User<br />
-Precondition: A list of tasks is being displayed
+Precondition: A list of tasks is being displayed<br />

 **MSS**

-1. User identifies the task to update, enters attributes of the task. to be changed and instructs system to save changes.
+1. User identifies the task to update, enters attributes of the task. to be changed and instructs system to save changes
-2. System saves the updated task.
+2. System saves the updated task<br />
-Use case ends.
+Use case ends

 **Extensions**

 3a.
-There is a clash with another task.
+There is a clash with another task

-> System shows error to the user.
+> 3a1.
+System shows error to the user<br />
-  System asks user to reenter the attributes (timeslot).
+  3a2.
+System asks user to reenter the attributes (timeslot)<br />
   Resume at step 2.

 #### Use case: View an existing task
-Use case ID: UC04 View an existing task
+Use case ID: UC04 View an existing task<br />
-Actor: User
+Actor: User<br />
-Precondition: A list of tasks is being displayed/
+Precondition: A list of tasks is being displayed<br />

 **MSS**

-1. User identifies the task to view.
+1. User identifies the task to view
-2. System displays the details of the task.
+2. System displays the details of the task<br />
-Use case ends.
+Use case ends

 #### Use case: View all outstanding tasks in a chronological order
-Use case ID: UC05 View all outstanding tasks in a chronological order
+Use case ID: UC05 View all outstanding tasks in a chronological order<br />
-Actor: User
+Actor: User<br />
-Precondition: User has opened the application.
+Precondition: User has opened the application.<br />

 **MSS**

-1. User prompts the system to list all outstanding tasks.
+1. User prompts the system to list all outstanding tasks
-2. System displays a list of all outstanding tasks.
+2. System displays a list of all outstanding tasks<br />
-Use case ends.
+Use case ends

 **Extensions**

 2a.
-There are no outstanding tasks.
+There are no outstanding tasks

 > 2a1.
-System notifies user that there are no outstanding tasks.
+System notifies user that there are no outstanding tasks<br />
   Use case ends

 #### Use case: Add attachments and links to a task
-Use case ID: UC06 Add attachments and links to a task
+Use case ID: UC06 Add attachments and links to a task<br />
-Actor: User
+Actor: User<br />
-Precondition: User has opened the application and a list of task is being displayed
+Precondition: User has opened the application and a list of task is being displayed<br />

 **MSS**

-1. User identifies the task to attach a file/hyperlink and specifies the location of the file or hyperlink.
+1. User identifies the task to attach a file/hyperlink and specifies the location of the file or hyperlink
-2. System adds the links and attachments to the task and displays the updated task.
+2. System adds the links and attachments to the task and displays the updated task<br />
-Use case ends.
+Use case ends

 #### Use case: Undo previous operation
-Use case ID: UC07 Undo previous operation
+Use case ID: UC07 Undo previous operation<br />
-Actor: User
+Actor: User<br />

 **MSS**

-1. User requests to undo the previous operation.
+1. User requests to undo the previous operation
-2. System reverts the results of the last command executed by the user.
+2. System reverts the results of the last command executed by the user<br />
-Use case ends.
+Use case ends

 **Extensions**

 2a.
 Previously executed command does not manipulate data

 > 2a1.
-System executes the undo command and notifies user that nothing was changed Use case ends
+System executes the undo command and notifies user that nothing was changed<br />
+  Use case ends

 2b.
 No previously executed command exist

 > 2b1.
-System notifies the user that there is no previous operation executed in the current session Use case ends
+System notifies the user that there is no previous operation executed in the current session<br />
+  Use case ends

 #### Use case: Find a task
-Use case ID: UC08 Find a task
+Use case ID: UC08 Find a task<br />
-Actor: User
+Actor: User<br />
-Precondition: User has opened the application
+Precondition: User has opened the application<br />

 **MSS**

-1. User enters some search terms for search for a task.
+1. User enters some search terms for search for a task
-2. System searches for a task based on search terms and returns a list of task that fit the criteria.
+2. System searches for a task based on search terms and returns a list of task that fit the criteria<br />
-Use case ends.
+Use case ends

 **Extensions**

 2a.
 No task found based on search term

 > 2a1.
-System notifies user that no task matches the search term Use case ends
+System notifies user that no task matches the search term<br />
+  Use case ends

 #### Use case: Add a label to an outstanding task
-Use case ID: UC09 Add a label to an outstanding task
+Use case ID: UC09 Add a label to an outstanding task<br />
-Actor: User
+Actor: User<br />
-Precondition: User has opened the application and a list of tasks is being displayed
+Precondition: User has opened the application and a list of tasks is being displayed<br />

 **MSS**

-1. User requests to add a label to a task.
+1. User requests to add a label to a task
-2. System tags the task with the specified label and notifies user.
+2. System tags the task with the specified label and notifies user<br />
-Use case ends.
+Use case ends

 **Extensions**

 1a.
 User specifies an invalid or non-existent task

 > 1a1.
-System notifies user that the task does not exist Use case ends
+System notifies user that the task does not exist<br />
+  Use case ends

 #### Use case: Remove a label from a task
-Use case ID: UC10 Remove a label from a task
+Use case ID: UC10 Remove a label from a task<br />
-Actor: User
+Actor: User<br />
-Precondition: User has opened the application and a list of task is being displayed
+Precondition: User has opened the application and a list of task is being displayed<br />

 **MSS**

-1. User request to remove a label from a task.
+1. User request to remove a label from a task
-2. System removes the label from the task and notifies user.
+2. System removes the label from the task and notifies user

 **Extensions**

 1a.
 User request to remove a label from an invalid or non-existent task

 > 1a1.
-System notifies user that the task does not exists Use case ends
+System notifies user that the task does not exists<br />
+  Use case ends

 #### Use case: Edit a label
-Use case ID: UC11 Edit a label
+Use case ID: UC11 Edit a label<br />
-Actor: User
+Actor: User<br />
-Precondition: User has opened the application
+Precondition: User has opened the application<br />

 **MSS**

-1. User request to edit a label to a new label.
+1. User request to edit a label to a new label
-2. System searches through all tasks and renames all labels to the new label.
+2. System searches through all tasks and renames all labels to the new label<br />
-Use case ends.
+Use case ends

 **Extensions**

 1a.
 User specifies an invalid or non-existent task/label

 > 1a1.
-System notifies user that the task/label specified does not exist Use case ends
+System notifies user that the task/label specified does not exist<br />
+  Use case ends

 #### Use case: List all tasks under a label
-Use case ID: UC12 List all outstanding tasks under a label
+Use case ID: UC12 List all outstanding tasks under a label<br />
-Actor: User
+Actor: User<br />
-Precondition: User has opened the application
+Precondition: User has opened the application<br />

 **MSS**

-1. User requests to list tasks with a label name.
+1. User requests to list tasks with a label name
-2. System shows a list of tasks under a label name.
+2. System shows a list of tasks under a label name<br />
-Use case ends.
+Use case ends

 **Extensions**

 1a.
 The given label name is invalid

 > 1a1.
-System shows an error message
+System shows an error message<br />
   Use case ends

 #### Use case: Allocating multiple slots for a task
-Use case ID: UC13 Allocating multiple slots for a task
+Use case ID: UC13 Allocating multiple slots for a task<br />
-Actor: User
+Actor: User<br />
-Precondition: User has opened the application
+Precondition: User has opened the application<br />

 **MSS**

-1. User selects a task for scheduling.
+1. User selects a task for scheduling
-2. System shows the list of available slots.
+2. System shows the list of available slots
-3. User selects the available slots to allocate.
+3. User selects the available slots to allocate
-4. System allocate the selected slots for a task.
+4. System allocate the selected slots for a task<br />
 Use case ends.

 **Extensions**

 1a.
 The given task name is invalid

 > 1a1.
-System shows error message
+System shows error message<br />
   Use case ends

 3a.
 The given selection is invalid

 > 3a1.
-System show error message
+System show error message<br />
   Use case resumes at step 2

 #### Use case: Free-ing slot when user confirms a slot for a task
-Use case ID: UC14 Free-ing slot when user confirms a slot for a task
+Use case ID: UC14 Free-ing slot when user confirms a slot for a task<br />
-Actor: User
+Actor: User<br />
-Precondition: User has opened the application
+Precondition: User has opened the application<br />

 **MSS**

-1. User selects task to view details.
+1. User selects task to view details
-2. System shows allocated time slots for task.
+2. System shows allocated time slots for task
-3. User selects time slots to work on task.
+3. User selects time slots to work on task
-4. System free the rest of the not selected time slots and display the details of the updated task.
+4. System free the rest of the not selected time slots and display the details of the updated task<br />
 Use case ends

 **Extensions**